Master of Health Administration

 Internships are a one credit class and, in fact, there isn’t a formal class meeting.
 Students doing their internships communicate with the intern coordinator through weekly memos.
 Internships are typically 15-20 hrs/week, the program and the organizations tend to be very flexible in scheduling to accommodate students academic schedule.

 Florida Atlantic University’s College of Business is offering merit-based tuition awards to two outstanding incoming Master of Health Administration candidates.
-Deadline: May 1, 2013.
-Click here to view.
+Eligible applicants must have a minimum 3.3 undergraduate GPA in any major and excellent references.

 The South Florida Healthcare Executive Forum (SFHEF), Inc. Board of Directors has established the funding of two (2) health management scholarships for 2012.
 Click here to view.